This section doesn’t currently include any content. Add content to this section using the sidebar.

 When Do I Need to Rinse My Holding Tanks?

 The quick answer is: every time you dump.
 This may sound tedious to some and a waste of water, but in order to avoid the top three tank problems RVers want to avoid (clogs, odors, and misreading sensors), regular rinsing is a must.
-Brief rinses are important every time you dump (maybe 5 minutes) just to flush liquified waste off the walls and floor so it doesn’t dry out as a thin film.
-We also recommend a longer rinse (20-30 minutes) every 3-5 dumps.
+Rinses are important to flush liquified waste off the walls and floor so it doesn’t dry out as a thin film.

 Why so long, you might wonder?
 Well, even with brief rinses on every dump, pockets of accumulated waste can resist the short spray of the 5-minute flush, but when the rinser spray is on full blast for 20 minutes or more, it’s hard for waste to hang around.
 This is especially true with rinser wands where you have the ability to move the spray head around slightly to encourage even more coverage to every corner of the tank.